-Is it legitimate, however, to use non-integer values derived from integer measurements A and B?
-In a real experiment, non-integer values cannot be measured by Alice and Bob whereas they can be calculated in a simulation.
+Is it legitimate, however, to use fractional values a.e and b.e?
+In a real experiment, noninteger values cannot be measured by Alice and Bob whereas they can be calculated in a simulation.
 Since the non-integer values are giving the quantum correlation it is worth investigating why this is the case.
 The difference between the two correlations is that the classical correlation has undergone attenuation or reduction in absolute magnitude.
 To distinguish between the two correlations, 0.5 is a correlation between ah and bh, where h simply means hemisphere.
 The correlation 0.707 is between av and bv where the v denotes exact vector directions.
 For the 0.5 correlation, the A=1 measurements represent vectors, with unit magnitude, pointing from the centre of a sphere to anywhere within a particular hemisphere.
-The fractional projection magnitudes, for the correlation of 0.707, give the accurate sizes of projections onto an exact av vector.
-Using exact vectors allows greater correlations.
+The fractional projection magnitudes, for the correlation of 0.707, give the accurate sizes of projections onto exact av and bv vectors.
+Using exact vectors allows greater absolute magnitudes of correlations.